Brand and Candidate Experience

 “Active maintenance” means that a member of your team is responsible for joining relevant conversations, responding to reviews and messages, and giving candidates an attractive preview of the work environment, culture, and available opportunities.

 Social media is an area where alignment with your marketing team is essential.
-You need to make sure that your messaging is consistent with your corporate and recruiting brands which should share most of the same principles anyway!
+Your corporate and recruiting brand teams should share most of the same principles, so be sure to keep the messaging consistent.

 If you run into issues around account ownership, a simple solution is to set up separate social accounts for your recruiting team.
 The #HootsuiteLife account run by social media vendor Hootsuite is a great example of this.
 They have an account dedicated to giving candidates a look into their culture.